To become law, it needs 60 Senate votes. Right now it has 51. Republicans need 7 Democrats to cross over—and no Democrats have said they will.

 No. Under current federal law, you sign a form when you register saying you're a citizen—but you don't have to show documents.
 Some states have their own photo ID rules at the polls.
 This bill would add a new national document requirement for registration that doesn't exist today.

-Definitely affects registered voters: After enactment, states must regularly check voter rolls against a federal citizenship database.
-Existing voters are not required to proactively submit anything — but if you're flagged by that check, you'd need to show citizenship documents to stay registered.
-The SAVE America Act also requires photo ID at the polls — that affects every voter.
+The bill says its requirements apply to "applications to register to vote."
+After enactment, states must regularly check voter rolls against a federal citizenship database.
+Existing voters are not required to proactively submit anything—but if you're flagged by that check, you'd need to show citizenship documents to stay registered.
+The SAVE America Act also requires photo ID at the polls—that affects every voter.

 Immediately—the day the President signs it.
 Critics say this makes the 2026 midterms nearly impossible to administer because states would have to change their systems overnight, and voting has already started in some states.